 Your goal is to save money over time or to lower your monthly payments if you’re struggling with paying them all.
 If you had five loans or credit cards with monthly payments totaling $200 per month, you can sometimes pay them all with the proceeds of a new loan and end up with one monthly payment that is less than $200.

 This saves you money and it saves you the time and confusion of paying multiple payments each month.
 Having multiple payments each month can cause you to miss paying a loan or credit card on time even if you have the money.
-This can make you interest rate increase or damage your credit.
+This can make your interest rate increase or damage your credit.

 If you use a personal loan to consolidate your credit cards, you can also pay off your debt faster.
-If you just keep paying your minimum payments each month, you never pay off the debt and it can costs you TONS of extra money.
+If you just keep paying your minimum payments each month, you never pay off the debt and it can cost you TONS of extra money.

 |Credit Card Balance||$5,000|

 |Credit Card Rate||20%|

 That means it takes you 11 year and 10 months to pay off your credit card and you end up paying #3147.57 more than you borrowed.
 Not a great deal is it?

 Here are some steps you can take to see if combining your credit cards into one loan is right for you.

 - Also, see what the monthly payment will be on your debt consolidation loan.
 Is it higher or lower than what you pay toward your credit cards each month?
 If the loan payment is higher, you can make that higher payment to pay off your credit cards faster.
 Of course, you it has to fit your budget and you won’t get the benefit of just having one payment.
 If the payment is lower than what you pay to your cards, you need to weight the benefit of lowering your monthly debt payments against the possibility of paying more total dollars over time.
 In other words, a lower payment usually means the loan will last longer, which means you could end up paying more over the life of the loan.